PLT-Columbia/Prog-3-Semantic-Analysis/README.md

 ## Assignment

+In Programming Assignment 2, you began to analyze an AST based on the Clang compiler and had the opportunity to perform syntactic analysis (identifying recursive functions and reformatting functions).
+As you learned in class, the next and last front-end phase of compilation is semantic analysis, which deals with the scoping and typing of code.
+In this assignment, you will be able to dig a level deeper into compilation by getting your feet wet with the scoping aspect of semantic analysis.

 According to `C` language specifications, it is perfectly legal to redefine a variable with the same name in an inner scope.
 For example:
 ```c
 1. void foo() {